TritonDataCenter/rfd/rfd/0113/README.md

   re-import), it may be nice in the future to allow re-importing in case a user just wants to update a part of the image (or image metadata) in one DC and populate that change everywhere.

+#### API and Triton CLI changes

+- CloudAPI will gain the [ImportImageFromDatacenter](https://apidocs.joyent.com/cloudapi/#ImportImageFromDatacenter)
+  endpoint, which can be used to import an image into another datacenter.
+- Triton CLI will gain the `triton image copy` command.